Skip to main content

 8.5 The Student Life office maintains confidential records of all Complaints, decisions, sanctions, and Interim Measures.
 Records will be shared only in accordance with this procedure.

-8.6 Decisions may include an alert that will be placed on the Student’s file in the University’s records management system that will notify viewers to request further information from the Senior Officer if the Student attempts to register for a course or course of study at the University or applies for readmission to the University.
+8.6 Decisions may include an alert that will be placed on the student’s file in the University’s records management system that will notify viewers to request further information from the Senior Officer if the student attempts to register for a course or course of study at the University or applies for re-admission to the University.

 8.7 Decisions may direct that corrective measures and Sanctions be included on the Respondent’s student academic records.